 Pemphigoid is a general term for a group of related diseases characterized by blistering skin eruptions.
 The main forms of pemphigoid are bullous pemphigoid, mucous membrane pemphigoid, and pemphigoid gestationis.

-Bullous pemphigoid is a chronic skin disease usually affecting the elderly that is characterized by firm, large blisters that develop on normal-appearing or reddened skin usually around cuts or scars.
+Bullous pemphigoid is a chronic skin disease usually affecting the elderly that is characterized by firm, large blisters that develop on normal-appearing or reddened skin on the trunk or skin folds, sometimes around cuts or scars.
 Within weeks, blisters often spread to the groin, armpit, abdomen, and the skin where muscle contracts or flexes (flexor muscles).
 In some cases, the lesions may become widespread covering a significant portion of the skin and blisters may form inside the mouth.
 In most cases, the mucous membranes are not affected and, when they are, they tend to heal quickly.
 The lesions of bullous pemphigoid are often associated with intense itching.

 Mucous membrane pemphigoid (MMP) is a rare group of chronic autoimmune diseases characterized by blistering lesions that primarily affect the various mucous membranes of the body.
 The mucous membranes of the mouth and eyes are most often affected.
 The mucous membranes of the nose, throat, genitalia, and anus may also be affected.
 The symptoms of MMP vary among affected individuals depending upon the specific site(s) involved and the progression of the disease.
 Blistering lesions eventually heal, sometimes with scarring.
 Progressive scarring may potentially lead to serious complications affecting the eyes and throat.
 In some cases, blistering lesions also form on the skin, especially in the head and neck area.
 Mucous membrane pemphigoid has been known by many different names within the medical literature including benign mucous membrane pemphigoid, cicatricial (scarring) pemphigoid, and ocular cicatricial pemphigoid.